 Local author and researcher Peter Niven gave us two of his books: the comprehensive history, St James the Less, and Samuel le Page Raddar: from Guernsey to Park City, Utah.

 We received a major donation in 2015, consisting of the library of the historian and author, the Hon.
 Giles St Aubyn, who had always been a stalwart supporter of the Library, and for whom the St Aubyn Room in the Library is named.
-The several thousand books on social history and theology follow a previous donation of books by St Aubyn, who generously willed that the Priaulx Library should receive his personal library.
+The several thousand books on social history follow a previous donation of books by St Aubyn, who generously willed that the Priaulx Library should receive his personal library.
 We also received a charming portrait of Giles as a young man, in oils, painted by Princess Marina of Kent.